-If you have any questions about pro bono projects, please contact the Director for Public Interest Programs, Leeor Neta.
-He can be reached by email at: email@example.com.
+If you have any questions about pro bono projects, please contact Michael Winn, OneJustice, at 415-834-0100 or by e-mail at firstname.lastname@example.org.

 Students should visit www.lawstudentprobono.org to gain access to the online database of pro bono projects and to sign up for the pro bono e-newsletter.

-The full-time Director for Public Interest Programs maintains a list of current pro bono opportunities.
-The Director also continually develops new pro bono opportunities.
-Students can discuss their interest areas, skills and scheduling needs with the Director who will counsel them on the appropriate placement.
-New opportunities are promoted through workshops, the law school's social media, at all law career services events and via a weekly newsletter.
-Outstanding pro bono work is recognized at the Public Interest Graduation Reception and on an ongoing basis.
+The Public Interest Career Counselor maintains a list of current pro bono opportunities.
+The Public Interest Career Counselor also continually develops new pro bono opportunities.
+Students can discuss their interest areas, skills and scheduling needs with the Public Interest Career Counselor who will counsel them on the appropriate placement.
+New opportunities are promoted through workshops, the law school's social media, at all Law Career Development events and via a weekly newsletter.
+Outstanding pro bono work is recognized Commencement and on an ongoing basis.

 To acknowledge and reward those students who dedicate a significant portion of their time to helping others through the Law Student Pro Bono Program, GGU has established a Pro Bono Honor Society.

 Membership in this society will signify that a student has performed at least 10 hours of pro bono work in his/her first year and at least 25 hours of pro bono work for each of the upper-class years.
-Any student completing more than 100 hours of pro bono prior to graduation will receive special recognition from Dean Van Cleave.
+The top five hours earners for the year prior to induction will receive special recognition.

-Students inducted into the Society will be honored at the Public Interest Graduation Reception in April.
-Inductees will receive a certificate stating their membership, and can note membership on their resumes.
-Graduating inductees will receive a gift to recognize their contributions.
+Students inducted into the Society will receive a certificate stating their membership, and can note membership on their resumes.
+Graduating inductees will be recognized at commencement and will receive a gift to recognize their contributions.

 PILF is dedicated to advancing public interest through law by encouraging and supporting members who give back to the community.
 PILF assists students in finding legal employment and involvement opportunities in public interest and in government.
 It also provides fora to hear from faculty and practicing attorneys about their public interest experiences and to discuss issues within public interest fields.
 Each spring, PILF awards summer grants to current students working in public interest positions and holds an auction and raffle to raise money for these programs.
-For more information, please contact Director for Public Interest Programs Leeor Neta at firstname.lastname@example.org.
+For more information, please contact email@example.com.

 Eligible students who are working at qualified public interest organizations, government agencies, or private firms may participate in this program in which the employer pays a portion of the student's wage and the federal government pays the other portion.
 If the employer cannot afford to pay the student law clerks, Golden Gate University will pay the employer's share of the student's wage.